Anishdutta01/Ecommerce-website/README.md

 ## Features

 - **Owner Creation and Environment Variables**:
-  - The website owner can only be created in the development state using environment variables and configuration files, ensuring a secure and controlled environment setup.
+  - The website owner can only be created in the development state using environment variables and config, ensuring a secure and controlled environment setup.

 - **Separation of Concerns**:
   - Implemented **separation of concerns** for better maintainability and readability of code.